 |8.||Season of Storms|

 Confusion regarding the order is quite understandable.
 There is a handful of discrepancies which may make a new reader wonder.
 Let’s address them one by one to dispel any lingering doubts:

-- Blood of Elves comes third even though it might say ‘Book 1’ on the cover.
-That numbering refers to the books in The Witcher Saga which consists of five novels.
+- Blood of Elves comes third even though in some editions it might say ‘Book 1’ on the cover.
+That numbering, if present, refers to the books in The Witcher Saga which consists of five novels.
 The saga starts soon after the events described in Sword of Destiny.